Skip to content

 )

-A Trial Simulation with No Parameter Changes
+A Trial Simulation

 txtinout_reader.run_swat()

-# Replace this with your actual path
+# Replance this with your desired simulation folder path

-target_dir = r"C:\Users\Username\simulation_folder"
+target_dir = r"C:\Users\Username\simulation_folder_1"

 target_dir=target_dir